Endorsements

 Eagle Ranch Academy receives strong endorsements from highly respected sources.

-The Arslanian’s and their Eagle Ranch Academy have served Montel Williams, members of the NFL, well respected Mental Health Professionals (Doctors, Therapists, Psychologist’s, etc).
-And, when Dr. Phil’s attempt to help a struggling young basketball star failed (he even enlisted the help of Samuel Jackson, Coach Carter, and several NBA Stars), The Arslanian’s and ERA were there to help pick up the pieces.
+Eagle Ranch Academy has served Montel Williams, members of the NFL, well respected Mental Health Professionals (Doctors, Therapists, Psychologist’s, etc).
+And, when Dr. Phil’s attempt to help a struggling young basketball star failed (he even enlisted the help of Samuel Jackson, Coach Carter, and several NBA Stars), ERA were there to help pick up the pieces.
 The young man has graduated from ERA and is now thriving and a family has been saved.

 Check out the endorsements, advice, and websites of these well known figures.
 ERA Students learn valuable Life Lessons first hand from some of these outstanding people when they visit Eagle Ranch as Special Guests.